DevilKo0l/my-portfolio-web/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-This is a modern and responsive porfolio to showcase my works and knowledge.
+This is a modern and responsive portfolio to showcase my works and knowledge.
+You can find everything related to me on this website

 ### Built With
 The technologies I use in this project inclues: